adeotek/Serilog.Sinks.GrafanaLoki/README.md

 ### Custom HTTP Client

 Serilog.Loki.GrafanaLoki is built on top of the popular [Serilog.Sinks.Http](https://github.com/FantasticFiasco/serilog-sinks-http) library to post log entries to Loki.
-In order to use a custom HttpClient you can extend the default HttpClient (`Serilog.Sinks.GrafanaLoki.GrafanaLokiHttpClient`), or create one from scratch by implementing `Serilog.Sinks.Http.IHttpClient`.
+In order to use a custom HttpClient you can extend the default HttpClient (`Serilog.Sinks.GrafanaLoki.GrafanaLokiHttpClient`), or create one from scratch by implementing `Serilog.Sinks.GrafanaLoki.IGrafanaLokiHttpClient` (which extends `Serilog.Sinks.Http.IHttpClient`).

 ```csharp
 // CustomHttpClient.cs